thegeeklabs/yodu.ai/es_queries.md

 # ElasticSearch Queries

 ## Top Publications by comment count
-This query returns top Publication ID based on commnents, with X number of comments as well.
+This query returns top Publication ID based on comments, with X number of comments as well.
 Query is filtered by range as well
 Problems: ES only searches 10K documents
 ```